apool-io/apoolminer/README.md

 ### 2.6.1
 1. 15% performance increase for RTX30s and RTX40s, 10% performance increase for RTX20s
 2. Reduced GPU resource usage, can support true Dual mining with zkminer without affecting Qubic performance, unlike Idle mining, you can get 60% extra Aleo rewards in Qubic cycle.
+### 2.6.2
+1. GPU performance improved by 20%-30% for Qubic.
+2. CPU performance improved by 150% for Qubic.